fourMembers/ai_postgraduate_project/notebooks/cdelatorre/Parte_Cristina.md

 This images has been acquired from the **Memorial Sloan Kettering Cancer Center** (MSK), a highly recognized institute focused on cancer research.

 Normally in datasets like ImageNet, images have the *jpg* format or similar.
 However in this medical task, ***NifTI*** format is used.
 The NifTI format is commonly used in medical stuff, this format not only provide the image information (numpy array of the image) but also a header with metadata, where some relevant points were given.
 This relevant points consist mainly on the properties of the eqipment where image has been taken, data about the patient...
-This information has been fundamental during years to radiologist in order to segment and see the images properly, so it will be also relevant for us to deal with this task succesfully.
+This information has been fundamental during years to radiologist in order to segment and see properly the images, so it will be also relevant for us to deal with this task succesfully.

 ### Purpose of our project
 Our purpose during this project was to **segment automatically ** from a raw CT image of the thorax, the **pancreas** and its **tumor**.
 To achieve this we passed our images to an input pipeline and U-Net network, both customized.